Newsletter

 "Forgive me Fada for I have sinned.
 It does be one week since me las confession but I cyant recall anyting I did dat was bad".

-The priest answers me.
-"Well son, let me try to help you out and refresh your memory.
-Did you fight with anyone?
+you fight with anyone?
 Did you disobey anyone?
 Did you take anything that did not belong to you and did you tell any lies?
 Now let me hear you my son".

 With such great prompting, I decided to come up with some terrible sins.

 "Yes Fada now I does remember wat I did dat was very bad.
-Two days ago I pelted Urbano wid one of Broda Joseph stale hops bread and he got one ugly black eye.
+Two days ago I pelted Urbano wid one of Broda Joseph stale hops bread and he got one

 Yesterday I does stole some julie mangos dong de road and Broda Swa caught me and pulled me ear, and four days ago I disobeyed me fada and me muda.